Aims and Fit of Module

 Method of teaching and learning

-Students will be expected to attend formal lectures, seminars as well as to participate in practicals in a computer lab.
+Students will be expected to attend formal lectures as well as to participate in practicals in a computer lab.
 Lectures will introduce students to the academic content and practical skills which are the subject of the module, while computer practicals will allow students to practice those skills.
 Case studies are presented illustrating the effective use and design of databases.